ritwickdey/bgi-tech-fest-2k18/README.md

 _[We've just started working on it.]_

-_[ We're tring build site for all screen size without using any heavy CSS library such as Bootstrap or Meterial CSS]_
+_[ We're tring build site for all screen size without using any heavy CSS library such as Bootstrap or Material CSS]_